- About Us

 - The school would like to maximize the chances that the students they are educating will remain in that state or region to practice medicine.

 Many private medical schools say they show no preference.
 However, if you look at the in-state vs. out-of-state statistics for accepted students it becomes obvious that very few schools show no preference.
-State medical schools offer you the best chance of admission.
+Your state medical schools offer you the best chance of admission.
 Most state schools fill classes with better than 90% state residents.
 There are a few that have a lower percentage than this (University of Maryland and Penn State are examples) but they still have significant preference for students from their state.

 An exception to this regional preference are the MD/PhD programs at many schools which often do not have a regional preference for acceptance.